 Dianne is a published poet and author.
 She was a consultant for Scholastic Books on their Greek Myth Project for middle school children and gave programs of Greek myth, Sumerian verse and Irish poetry to elementary school children.
 She co-founded The Live Poets with poet, Ryland Kelley, and hosted a poetry hour on local TV for twelve years.
 In 1994, she initiated The Hero Project at the Redwood City Arts Center.
-In 2004, she was invited to participate in the cultural programming that attended the recreation of the Nemean Games in Nemea, Greece.
-Her presentation called: Voices: A Praise Song for Peace involved harp and drum and included ancient and contemporary verse.
-In 2005, she was invited to present her Praise Song for Earth in the ancient theatre of Argos, Greece.
-Again in 2008, she performed in the ancient stadium in Nemea, Greece, under the auspices of the Society for the Revival of the Nemean Games.
+In 2004, she participated in the cultural programming that attended the recreation of the Nemean Games in Nemea, Greece.
+Her presentation called: “Voices: A Praise Song for Peace” involved harp and drum and included ancient and contemporary verse.
+In 2005, she was invited to present her “Praise Song for Earth” in the ancient theatre of Argos, Greece.
+Again, in 2008, she performed in the ancient stadium in Nemea, Greece, under the auspices of the Society for the Revival of the Nemean Games.
 In 2012 and 2016, she competed in the Nemean Games and was victorious in her class.
 (She also competed in five marathons, the Greek Marathon being her first race, and qualified for the USTA National Triathlon Championship - once upon a time).